herealways/mc_bedrock-server/README.md

 This is a self-entertaining project to record how I deploy and maintain my self- entertaining Minecraft Bedrock server.

 # Overview
-This project uses Jenkins and Ansible playbook to test and deploy my Minecraft Bedrock server.
+This project uses Docker to build, Jenkins and Ansible playbook to test and deploy my Minecraft Bedrock server.
 This repository has two branches. "dev" branch is used for test/staging environment, while "master" is used for production environment.

 When some change is pushed to dev branch, pipeline defined in Jenkinsfile will be executed.
 It will build the new version of the bedrock server docker image, set up test/staging environment and allow me to check if the new version works well (Sadly, I don't have any method of automatic testing).
 When I believe the new version works correctly, the pipeline will push the image to Docker Hub.

 When some change is pushed to master branch, the pipeline will allow me to manually validate if I really want to update the production environment.
 If I really want to enjoy the new version of Minecraft Bedrock server, the pipeline will update the game server.
-Sometimes it is just some trival update (like update doc) and there is no need to touch production server, so I will abort the execution of pipeline.
+Sometimes it is just some trival update that pushed to master branch (like update doc) and there is no need to touch production server, so I will abort the execution of pipeline.

-# Anatomy of this repo
+# Anatomy of this repository
 Here I will explain key components of this repository.

 ## Project directory